ZishanAdThandar/WriteUps/CTF/vulnhub.com/hacklab-vulnix.md

 7. Generate ssh key with ssh-keygen
 8. Now upload ssh key to the vulnix machine
 9. Now we can `ssh` to the machine, with `ssh vulnix@192.168.0.8`.

+## Priviledge Escalation
-10. `sudo -l` shows `/etc/exports` is editable.
+1. `sudo -l` shows `/etc/exports` is editable.
 So, added `/root  *(rw,sync,no_root_squash)` to root.
-11. Now rebooting the VM will add root to nfs, and we can mount root directory.
+2. Now rebooting the VM will add root to nfs, and we can mount root directory.
-12. So we got the flag inside `trophy.txt` is `cc614640424f5bd60ce5d5264899c3be`.
+3. So we got the flag inside `trophy.txt` is `cc614640424f5bd60ce5d5264899c3be`.

 Author: Zishan Ahamed Thandar